What You Need to Know About the CDC's Eviction Moratorium

 With some income eligibility requirements, the order covers the 43 million renters across the U.S., and is aimed at helping renters in localities where city or state eviction moratoriums do not provide greater protections.

-While the eviction moratorium protects renters who may be struggling to make rent during the pandemic, it does not establish rental payment assistance to cover landlord expenses nor does it cancel rent – monthly payments that go unpaid can lead to an eviction as soon as the moratorium ends at the end of the year.
+While the eviction moratorium protects renters who may be struggling to make rent during the pandemic, it does not establish new rental payment assistance to cover landlord expenses nor does it cancel rent – monthly payments that go unpaid can lead to an eviction as soon as the moratorium ends at the end of the year.

 READ:Strategies to Fight Eviction. ]